devl00p/devl00p.github.io/_posts/2014-07-20-hell-vulnhub-writeup.md

 ---
-title: My writeup for the Hell: 1 CTF from VulnHub
+title: "My writeup for the Hell: 1 CTF from VulnHub"
 date: 2014-07-20 11:01:00
 tags: [CTF,VulnHub]
 ---